 The proposed project will require relocation of two residences and 22 businesses and 33 vacant commercial/industrial parcels which are vacant.
 Within the project area, the population found is mostly lower-income and minority (African-American).
-Although short-term impacts will occur, the construction of the project will not have a significant impact and disproportionate effect on this population.
+Although short-term impacts will occur, the construction of the project is not expected to have a significant impact and disproportionate effect on this population.